MicrosoftDocs/architecture-center/docs/hybrid/azure-automation-hybrid-content.md

 - **Runbook**: A collection of one or more linked activities that together automate a process or operation.
 [Learn more][7]
 - **On-premises machines and VMs**: On-premises computers and VMs with Windows or Linux operating system hosted in a private local-area network.
 - Components applicable for extension-based approach (V2):
-    - **Hybrid Runbook Worker VM Extension**: A small application installed on a computer that configures it as a Hybrid Runbook Worker
+    - **Hybrid Runbook Worker VM Extension**: A small application installed on a computer that configures it as a Hybrid Runbook Worker.
     - **Arc-enabled Server**: Azure Arc-enabled servers enables you to manage your Windows and Linux physical servers and virtual machines hosted outside of Azure, on your corporate network, or other cloud provider.
 This management experience is designed to be consistent with how you manage native Azure virtual machines.
 [Learn more][8]
 - Components applicable for agent-based approach (V1):
     - **Log Analytics Workspace**: A Log Analytics workspace is a data repository for log data collected from resources that run in Azure, on-premises or in another cloud provider.